qscacheri/ringo/README.md

-# Quax
+# Ringo
-## Quax is a an attempt to replicate the object based infrastructure of Max/MSP
+## Ringo is a an attempt to replicate the object based infrastructure of Max/MSP